 When searching for professional lice removal services, you will find that there are two primary treatment options.
 Airalle is a heat treatment for lice and traditional lice treatment that involves the removal of all eggs and bugs from the hair manually, often using a combination of professional combing and hand-picking nits.
 Is airalle lice treatment effective at killing lice with heat, or is traditional treatment the best option?

 CAN HEAT KILL LICE

 According to the CDC, it is possible to kill head lice with the use of heat.
-However, killing lice with heat either on furniture or clothing, or by way of a lice heat treatment, is not so straightforward.
+However, killing lice with heat either on furniture or clothing or by way of a lice heat treatment is not so straightforward.
+Can lice die from heat and can nits die from heat?
 Lice are hearty creatures and the eggs that they lay (nits) have a very tough shell that can not be penetrated.
-The temperature needed to kill head lice is 130 degrees Fahrenheit which you may not want aimed at your child’s head.
+The temperature needed to kill head lice is 130 degrees Fahrenheit which you may not want to be aimed at your child’s head.
 This temperature needs to be sustained for a minimum of five minutes to kill lice.
-Lice heat treatments are not recommended for at home or for young children.
+Lice heat treatments are not recommended at home or for young children.

 Does Hot Water Kill Lice?

 If you were wondering can a hair dryer kill lice, or will a hair dryer kill lice, the answer not practically speaking.
 Since most hair dryers reach temperatures from 130 to 140 degrees Fahrenheit they may have the ability to kill head lice, but you will likely be burned.
 Keep in mind that in order to kill lice, the temperature needed to kill them must be sustained for at least five minutes.
 When is the last time you dried part of your hair for five minutes straight – much less your entire head?
 We urge you NOT to use a hair dryer to kill lice.
 These heat methods are fraught with risk and there are far safer ways to kill head lice.

 DIY LICE REMOVAL: How To Use Hair Dryer For Lice